Honest comparison · updated May 2026

 Is Onit really free forever?

 Onit advertises free forever for the first 5,000 signups.
-We take that at face value — it's a legitimate launch strategy and a meaningful gift to early users.
+We take that at face value; it's a legitimate launch strategy and a genuine benefit to early users.

 We won't speculate on what happens after that cohort fills, or whether they introduce paid tiers later.
 Plenty of well-run companies offer permanent free tiers.
 If free-forever access matters to you and you can grab one of those slots, that's a real win regardless of which app you ultimately use.